 Consensus does not necessarily imply unanimity, since some disagreement or dissent is common.
 Nevertheless, consensus should leave all parties in a better position than when they started, thus adding to the trust and credibility among themselves and in the public's eye.
-Common ground between the analysts can be sought through joint analysis and critical review of the data available, as well as through a good understanding of the context of the area analysed.
+Common ground between the analysts can be sought through joint analysis and critical review of the data available, and by a good understanding of the context of the area analysed.
 However, since arriving at a consensus is complex, it requires the support of a qualified facilitator.
-One of the initial tasks of the IPC Technical Working Group leadership and IPC analysis facilitators is to define the ground rules for building consensus with the participating analysts (Box 43).
+One of the initial tasks of the IPC Technical Working Group leadership and IPC analysis facilitators is to define the ground rules for building consensus with the participating analysts (see examples in Figure 70).